gcacace/redux-socket.io/readme.md

-# redux-socket.io
+# gcacace-redux-socket.io
-An enhanced version of the opinionated connector between socket.io and Redux.
+An enhanced version of the opinionated connector between socket.io and Redux `redux-socket.io`.

 Philosophy
 -------------